-Martine Bosman is a qualified business and labour-law lawyer with years of experience and legal scholar with experience in international, multi-disciplinary research.
+Martine Bosman LL.M has worked as a qualified business and labour-law lawyer with years of experience and legal scholar with experience in international, multi-disciplinary research.
 She has expertise in labour-law, both individual and collective, employee participation, corporate governance, stakeholder participation, corporate social responsibility (CSR), business and human rights, circular economy and sustainability.

 In her part-time work at Nyenrode Martine has participated in the Sustainable Market Actors for Responsible Trade (SMART) research conducted in the EU Horizon 2020 Project.
 The research was conducted by method of two international case studies, including interviews with a variety of international stakeholders, site visits, multiple stakeholder - and round-table meetings and desk research.

 After conducting research in an EU H2020 project on sustainability hotspots in the textile industry, she is now finishing her PhD.
 In addition to this research, together with Tineke Lambooy and Aikaterini Argyrou they have designed, arranged and taught the module Circular Economy and Sustainable Development in the international full time MBA.
 This module is now an integral part of the program.
 Martine teaches Business and Law at the postmaster's degree in accountancy.